git-santosh/Scratchpad/README.md

-# MyApp
+# Node.js

-MyApp repository contains all Node.js small applications. these application are small in size but vary helpful to get understand all about Node.js
+Node.js repository contains all Node.js small applications. these application are small in size but vary helpful to get understand all about Node.js